ronancpl/HeavenMS/README.txt

 Freelance developer: Ronan C. P. Lana

-Credits are to be given to the original MapleSolaxia staff and other colaborators, as just some minor changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.
+Credits are to be given too to Nexon(Duh!), the original MapleSolaxia staff, and other colaborators, as just some changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.

+Regarding distributability and usage of the code presented here: like it was before, this MapleStory server is open-source.
+By that, it is meant that anyone is free to install, use, modify and redistribute the contents, as long as there is no kind of commercial trading involved and the credits to the original creators are maintained within the codes.

 This is a NetBeans 8.0.2 Project.
 This means that it's easier to install the project via opening the server project folder inside NetBeans' IDE.
 Once installed, build this project on your machine and run the server using the "launch.bat" application.

 In this project, many gameplay-wise issues generated from either the original WZ files and the server sources have been partially or completely solved.
 From now on, considering the use of some of this system's edited WZ and server-side files should be a great asset for new private server instances.
 My opinion, though!
 Refer to "README_wzchanges.txt" for more information on what have been changed from Nexon's v83 WZ files.

+The main objective of this project is to try as best as possible to recreate what once was the original MapleStory v83, while adding up some flavors that spices up the gameplay.
+In other words, to aim to get the best of the MapleStory of that era.

 ---- Download items ----